eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: http.cors.allowCredentials***

-Use this property to define whether the browser should send credentials, such as cookies along with cross domain requests.
+Use this property to define whether the browser should send credentials, such as cookies, with cross domain requests.

 | Category | Value |
 |--- | ---: |